pegwymonie/okra/public/Aptitudes.md

 Perception, Sense Motive

 # Creation
 Creation allows you to make things, plain and simple.
+Some of these things are easy to make while other take hours, days, weeks, or years.

+*
 PF: Craft(*)
 	C/SRPG: Craft, Enginerring, Medical, Science